 The CSB received a number of comments suggesting revisions to the proposed language.
-Other comments opined that this subsection of the proposed rule failed to require certain information deemed important by the commenters.
+Other comments opined that this section of the proposed rule failed to require certain information deemed important by the commenters.
 The CSB addresses both types of comments below.

-§ 1604.4(a) pertaining to ownership information.
+§ 1604.4(a) Pertaining to Ownership Information